Tititesouris/Overcollector/README.md

 - BUG: Only on prod server, sometimes no cosmetics at all appear (trying to replicate)
 - Change import dialog to work cross browser
 - Make FAQ
-- Statistics about credits (worth of collection and missing)
+- Statistics about credits (worth of collection and missing)₡
 - Statistics about probability in lootboxes
 - User profiles
 - Event optimisers